davekilian/primer/whatis.md

 Wonder what kinds of computations they did?
 Let's find out!

-Let's try a little exercise to give us a feel for the kind of work computers did.
+We'll try a little exercise to give us a feel for the kind of work computers did.
 Since I was talking about *Hidden Figures*, how about an astrophysics example?
 Let's compute our way through part of an *n-body simulation*: something the women from *Hidden Figures* may very well have computed in real life!

 ## ... to Outer Space! 🚀

-Let's talk about some 🪐space facts🪐 ...
+It's time for some 🪐space facts🪐 ...

 We're used to thinking of gravity as an invisible force that pulls everything down: